magnuswikhog/yet_another_observer/README.md

 ```

 The problem is that we're comparing `List` instances and not their actual contents.
 This problem can be
-solved by supplying a custom comparator function to the observer.
+solved by supplying a custom `hasChanged` function to the observer.
 To achieve the desired result, there
 are a number of options.

 First, you could convert the `List` into a scalar value, for example by JSON-encoding it or simply